stefanrueger/urboot/README.md

 $ avrdude -c usbasp -p m328p -U flash:w:bootloader.hex:i
 ```
 ***Particular attention*** is needed as to whether the bootloader
- - Assumes hardware support (**`h`**, see features below) and sits in a dedicated HW boot
+ - Assumes hardware support **(`h`)** and sits in a dedicated HW boot section, in which case the
-   section, in which case the fuses need to be set to ensure that on reset the MCU jumps to the
-   correct bootloader start
+   fuses need to be set to ensure that on reset the MCU jumps to the correct bootloader start
- - Is a vector bootloader (**`j`, `v` or `V`,** see features below), in which case the fuses need
+ - Is a vector bootloader **(`j`, `v` or `V`),** in which case the fuses need to be programmed so
-   to be programmed so that on reset the MCU jumps to the reset vector 0.
-The lock bits should not
+   that on reset the MCU jumps to the reset vector at address 0.
+The lock bits should not preclude
-   preclude writing to any of the boot sections (otherwise the space freed up by vector bootloaders
+   writing to any of the boot sections (otherwise the space freed up by vector bootloaders cannot
-   cannot be used).
-Strictly speaking vector bootloaders also need a `jmp` or `rjmp` from the reset
+   be used).
+Strictly speaking vector bootloaders also need a `jmp` or `rjmp` from the reset vector
-   vector at address 0 to the bootloader.
-However, if the chip was erased before putting the
+   at address 0 to the bootloader.
+However, if the chip was erased before putting the bootloader
-   bootloader on, then this is not necessary: Erased words read `0xffff`, and although this is not
+   on, then this is not necessary: Erased words read `0xffff`, and although this is not an official
-   an official opcode, it behaves as `sbrs r31,7` (skip one instruction if bit 7 in R31 is set).
-A
+   opcode, it behaves as `sbrs r31,7` (skip one instruction if bit 7 in R31 is set).
+A reset to
-   reset to address 0 on an otherwise erased flash will therefore eventually run into the start of
+   address 0 on an otherwise erased flash will therefore eventually run into the start of the
-   the bootloader.
+   bootloader.
 Uploading the first application with `avrdude -c urboot` will then set the reset
    vector correctly to jump to the bootloader.

 Once the board has its bootloader the board can be directly connected to and programmed from the